 – Boulder County Zoning Resolution, 1944

-The Land Use Department oversees zoning regulations for properties located in unincorporated Boulder County.
+The Community Planning & Permitting Department oversees zoning regulations for properties located in unincorporated Boulder County.
 View the Boulder County Zoning Map.
 For zoning inquiries concerning properties inside city limits, Municipality Contacts Within Boulder County.

 A formal zoning compliance verification letter may be requested to check the zoning compliance on a parcel.
 A zoning compliance verification letter contains information regarding current zoning on the parcel, previous reviews and permits on the parcels and any known unresolved zoning or building code complaints on record.
 View the Planning Review Fee Schedule for the current fee for issuance of a formal zoning compliance verification letter.
 Use the Ask a Planner Form email form to request a formal zoning compliance verification letter.